Dear Proud Parents,

-- Get Her a Golden Necklace or Bracelet: Let the kids make theirs (They will be precious to her!), but also consider having a jeweller make her a special golden or sterling silver necklace or bracelet.
-To make it spectacular, let the jeweller use every family member’s birth stones in the design.
+- Get Her a Golden Necklace or Bracelet: Let the kids make theirs (They will be precious to her!), but also consider having a jeweler make her a special golden or sterling silver necklace or bracelet.
+To make it spectacular, let the jeweler use every family member’s birthstones in the design.

 “I had a mother who read me the things